This page covers the single and add-on anti-seizure medication options for treating tonic or atonic seizures.

 Further treatment options

-If none of the third options work for tonic or atonic seizures in children, ketogenic diet can be tried as an add-on treatment, under the supervision of a ketogenic diet team.
+If none of the treatment options work for tonic or atonic seizures in children, ketogenic diet can be tried as an add-on treatment, under the supervision of a ketogenic diet team.

 If all other treatment options for tonic or atonic seizures are unsuccessful, felbamate (MedPointe) can be tried as an add-on treatment, under the supervision of a neurologist with expertise in epilepsy.